 He tends to focus on the studies that support a vegan diet and ignore all other conflicting data.
 This is a shame because he does an excellent job presenting the health and environmental problems caused by eating meat, poultry, fish, and dairy.
 Even watching this with a jaundiced eye, I found the overall documentary to be a gripping argument against eating processed meat (which include hot dogs, sausages, canned meat, and most deli meat) and for reducing animal fat in favor of plant-based options.

 This documentary has interesting graphics and is often entertaining when it doesn’t get bogged down with exaggerations and cherry-picked data.
 I think it is worth watching for more of a political than a health perspective.
 The highlight is Kip’s interview with Dr. Robert Ratner, the (now former) chief medical officer of the American Diabetes Association, whose squirming in the face of fairly benign questions about diet recommendations for diabetes creates cringe-worthy drama.
 What the Health is available for streaming on Netflix.

 About the author

-David Z Hirsch is the author of the award-winning novel Didn’t Get Frazzled, a medical comedy-drama described by BlueInk Review as “the best fictional portrayal of med school since ER” (starred review).
+David Z Hirsch is the pen name of the author of the award-winning novel Didn’t Get Frazzled, a medical comedy-drama described by BlueInk Review as “the best fictional portrayal of med school since ER” (starred review).
 He also published (under his actual name) the award-winning novel Jake, Lucid Dreamer hailed as “a fantastical tale with a powerful message” by SPR.

 Also, check out his YouTube channel featuring educational videos on common medical conditions.

-He is a practicing physician in Maryland.
+He is a practicing internal medicine physician in Maryland.